Fredrik Eklund: Million Dollar Listing New York

 The New York Times featured Eklund on the front page of the "Sunday Style" section in November 2010.
 He is one of five New York City brokers starring in Bravo's Million Dollar Listing New York.

 On January 24, 2022, Fredrik Eklund announced his departure from the Million Dollar Listing franchise.

 Personal life

-On February 9, 2013, Eklund married artist Derek Kaplan on Little Palm Island in the Florida Keys.
+On February 9, 2013, Eklund married artist Derek Kaplan, who was born in 1975 in Salisbury, Rhodesia (now Harare, Zimbabwe), on Little Palm Island in the Florida Keys.
 The couple lived in New York with their dogs Mouse and Fritzy until 2016.
-The couple have previously lived in Roxbury, Connecticut, to live in a mansion Eklund purchased, and in 2020 the family relocated from New York to Los Angeles.
+The couple have previously lived in Roxbury, Connecticut, in a mansion Eklund purchased.
+In 2020, the family relocated from New York to Los Angeles.
+In the summer of 2023 they moved to Miami, Florida.

 Eklund and Kaplan attempted to have children through surrogacy, but the surrogate suffered a miscarriage.

-In November 2017, Eklund and Kaplan had twins via surrogate: daughter Milla and son Fredrik Jr.
+In November 2017, Eklund and Kaplan had twins via surrogate: daughter Milla and son Fredrik Jr. They also have an older son, Kai, who is Kaplan's biological child.